 The Land Development Corporation is working with the Tiwi Land Council and the Tiwi Aboriginal Land Trust to support economic development on the Tiwi Islands by providing the private sector with investment opportunities through the Tiwi Development Framework Agreement.

-Access: The Tiwi Islands, made up of the two large, but relatively undeveloped islands of Bathurst and Melville, are strategically located only 70 kilometres north of Darwin and are readily accessible by plane, barge and ferry.
+Access: Made up of the two large, relatively undeveloped islands of Bathurst and Melville, the Tiwi Islands are strategically located only 70kms north of Darwin, the closest Australian capital city to Asian markets, and are readily accessible by plane, barge and ferry.

-Climate: The Tiwi Islands, like most of the Northern Territory, has two seasons during the year - wet and dry.
-The dry season is from June to September, and the wet season is from October to May.
+Climate: Like most of the Territory, there are two seasons during the year - wet and dry.
+The dry season is from May to October and the wet season is from November to April.

-Environment: The Tiwi Islands comprise an area of around 7800 square kilometers, which is 10 times the size of Singapore.
-With a population of only 2600 people or 0.1% of the population of Singapore.
-The coastline comprises 1000kms of pristine beaches, headlands and sunsets.
+Environment: The Tiwi Islands are around 7800 square kilometres, which is ten times the size of Singapore.
+With a population of only 2600 people or 0.1% of the population of Singapore, the coastline comprises 1000kms of pristine beaches, headlands and sunsets.

-Attractions and activities: The Tiwi Islands have a range of attractions and activities including popular fishing lodges, art centres and cultural museums.
+Attractions and activities: The Tiwi Islands have a range of attractions and accommodation options including popular fishing lodges, art centres, native wildlife and cultural museums.

 Disclaimer: This web page includes information provided by third parties.
 The information is general in nature and is for information purposes only.
 The Northern Territory Government makes no representation about the veracity or accuracy of information provided by third parties.
 You must rely on your own due diligence before proceeding.
 You should consider seeking independent professional advice.